bayush11/Caltech_SURF_2023/README.md

 # Step 5: Getting the Settling Velocity

 In my specific application, I am tracking particles.
 After you have tracked the particles successfully, run the tracker again but instead, and the end of the line that is used to run the tracker, add a --info.
 The official command will look like this python object_tracker.py --video ./data/video/test.mp4 --output ./outputs/demo.avi --model yolov4 --info.
-Doing so will give you the xmin, ymin, xmax, ymax in parenthesis format for each object tracked per frame.
+Doing so will give you the xmin, ymin, xmax, and ymax in parenthesis format for each object tracked per frame.
 After this information is seen, one can output this to a txt file and get the settling velocity of the particles by comparing the pixel displacement between particles and computing the velocity.

 # Potential Ways to Improve Model

 There are many ways that one can use to improve their model.
 They are listed below in rank of what I believe to be the most effective.

 1. The accuracy of your model is too low, so there needs to be more training and testing data.
-Without the proper amount, the model does no thave a lot to go off, making predictions mediocre at best.
+Without the proper amount, the model does not have a lot to go off, making predictions mediocre at best.
-2. Making sure the labels are accurate as sometimes loose labels results in unconfident guesses at objects.
+2. Make sure the labels are accurate as sometimes loose labels results in unconfident guesses at objects.
-3. Changing the width and height of your model as well as the batch/subdivisions to fit your data better.
+3. Change the width and height of your model as well as the batch/subdivisions to fit your data better.
 4. The model being run is the wrong type of model and needs to be switched out.

 # PARTICLE_DETECTOR_XXX

 I will delve into the specifics of the PARTICLE_DETECTOR_XXX files.
 There should be three files that are in this repository that have the words PARTICLE_DETECTOR_XXX.
-The XXX represents different words but specifically it should vary from BINARY, GRADIENT, and ORIGINAL.
+The XXX represents different words but specifically, it should vary from BINARY, GRADIENT, and ORIGINAL.
 I decided to include these three folders in this repository as seeing their structure will create a sense of structure when going through this tutorial and Google Colab.
-The file structure each have 7 files: generate_test.py, generate_train.py, obj.data, obj.names, obj.zip, test.zip, yolov4-obj.cfg.
-As discussed before, there will additionally be a backup folder that I did not add as the size is too large for github to contain.
-The only difference between these three folders are the images in the obj.zip and test.zip.
-The configuration file stays the same as we are training on the same type of data and the python + obj.data and names file are all the same as well as if you follow the instructions on the google colab, then this should stay consistent.
-Using the weights, however, you can test out the detection and tracking on different video and image data that relates to the type of model trained.
+The file structure each has 7 files: generate_test.py, generate_train.py, obj.data, obj.names, obj.zip, test.zip, yolov4-obj.cfg.
+As discussed before, there will additionally be a backup folder that I did not add as the size is too large for GitHub to contain.
+The only difference between these three folders is the images in the obj.zip and test.zip.
+The configuration file stays the same as we are training on the same type of data and the python + obj.data and names file are all the same as well as if you follow the instructions on the Google colab, then this should stay consistent.
+Using the weights, however, you can test out the detection and tracking on different video and image data that relate to the type of model trained.

 # External Weights In Hard Drive